tonicostmarco/helpdesk-spring-api/README.md

 ## 🧭 Why I Built This

 My background combines software engineering studies with hands-on experience in network troubleshooting, NOC environments, and administrative workflows.
-I wanted to simulate a realistic helpdesk environment — the kind used by network operations and support teams — as a way to bridge those two worlds in code.
+I wanted to simulate a realistic helpdesk environment, the kind used by network operations and support teams, as a way to bridge those two worlds in code.

 The system goes beyond basic CRUD.
 I wanted clients to be immediately notified whenever their ticket status changed, so they would not be left wondering about the progress of their own support request.
-That same principle guided the decision to send a welcome notification when a new user is created — without exposing the password, for obvious security reasons.
+That same principle guided the decision to send a welcome notification when a new user is created, without exposing the password, for obvious security reasons.

 Role-based access was designed from real operational assumptions: a client should not be able to change their own ticket status, a NOC operator should not be able to delete users, and only an admin should have full control.
 OAuth2 + Spring Security enforces those boundaries at the method level, with BCrypt protecting passwords at rest.